aws-solutions/aws-centralized-logging/README.md

-# AWS Centralized Logging Solution
+# Centralized Logging on AWS Solution

 _Note:_ For any relevant information outside the scope of this readme, please refer to the solution landing page and implementation guide.